isomerpages/moe-poiching/_departments/Non Academic/Infocomm Technology.md

 ### Overview of ICT Education in Poi Ching School

-The school takes an integrated approach to the use of ICT for teaching and learning.
-Beyond the lessons specifically designed to teach digital literacy skills, IP and Non-IP departments strive to integrate the use of ICT into their curriculum.
+The school takes an integrated approach to the use of ICT for teaching and learning.&nbsp; Beyond the lessons specifically designed to teach digital literacy skills, IP and Non-IP departments strive to integrate the use of ICT into their curriculum.

 The table below lists the ICT baseline skills and competencies to be acquired at each level (2021):